falcosecurity/falco-website/content/en/docs/developer-guide/plugins/how-to-develop.md

 To simplify the creation of this `source.Instance`, the Go SDK provides two easy functions, see the [docs](https://falco.org/docs/plugins/go-sdk-walkthrough/#best-practices-and-go-sdk-prebuilts-for-source-instances):
 * `source.NewPullInstance`: for when the event source can be implemented sequentially and the time required to generate a sequence of event is deterministic, eg: periodic calls to an external API
-* `souce.NewPushInstance`: for when the event source can be suspensive and there is no time guarantee regarding when an event gets produced, eg: we wait a webhook from an external service
+* `source.NewPushInstance`: for when the event source can be suspensive and there is no time guarantee regarding when an event gets produced, eg: we wait a webhook from an external service

-For collecting events from `docker`, we'll use `souce.NewPushInstance` as the `docker SDK` creates a channel and sends the events into when they happened.
+For collecting events from `docker`, we'll use `source.NewPushInstance` as the `docker SDK` creates a channel and sends the events into when they happened.

 ```go
 // Open is called by Falco plugin framework for opening a stream of events, we call that an instance